atomikui/atomikui-core/src/components/MiniCart/MiniCart.md

-The MiniCart is an abbreviated version of the Cart component and can be used to display a quick summary of a user's cart.
+The MiniCart is a condensed version of the Cart component and can be used to display a quick summary of a user's cart.

 ```jsx
 import { useState } from 'react';